 1.1 Background of the Federal Court Interpreter Certification Program

 The Court Interpreters Act of 1978 and the subsequent Amendments of 1988 (28 U.S.C. §§ 1827-1828) require the Director of the Administrative Office of the U.S. Courts (AO) to define criteria for certifying interpreters qualified to interpret in federal courts.
 The Act also requires the Director to maintain a list of interpreters who have been certified.
-Certified interpreters are placed on an eligibility list from which court interpreters may be selected by the local officials of the United States District Courts.
+Certified interpreters are placed in the National Court Interpreter Database (NCID) from which court interpreters may be selected by the local officials of the United States District Courts.